Content interoperability: interview with Laura Meyer

 What were the biggest challenges, from AJCC’s POV, during the implementation?

-We finalized our contracts with Scriptorium and easyDITA just as our authors were submitting their chapter manuscripts for editorial review.
+We finalized our contracts with Scriptorium and Heretto just as our authors were submitting their chapter manuscripts for editorial review.
 Our project kicked off in January 2016, and our publisher deadline was April 15, 2016.
 As such, I couldn’t dedicate a lot of time at the beginning to finalize the information architecture.
 We based the architecture off the chapter templates, but our authors did go rogue in a few areas.
 There were elements of the architecture that we couldn’t really predict until the chapters were final, as the authors were still validating their proposals.
-It wasn’t until around May/June that I could do a full audit of our content and work with the Scriptorium and easyDITA teams to modify the XML structure to include new information.
+It wasn’t until around May/June that I could do a full audit of our content and work with the Scriptorium and Heretto teams to modify the XML structure to include new information.
 Additional adjustments were required in July, August and September when we really started moving content into the system.
-The staff at both Scriptorium and easyDITA were very patient with me during this time.
+The staff at both Scriptorium and Heretto were very patient with me during this time.

 Also, because we were so behind on entering content, there wasn’t a lot of opportunity for more extensive training.
-There are features of easyDITA software that I know would have made my life easier, but I just didn’t have time to learn it.
-That’s not easyDITA’s fault; it just worked out that way.
+There are features of Heretto software that I know would have made my life easier, but I just didn’t have time to learn it.
+That’s not Heretto’s fault; it just worked out that way.
 I would have liked more time to learn the system before using it, but we were in a self-imposed rush.
 We are planning a formal training in spring 2017.

 Now that it is in use, what are the principal benefits for AJCC, your authors and your users?